thousandbrainsproject/tbp.monty/rfcs/0000_conducting_research_while_building_a_stable_platform.md

 One concern arises if we decided to not keep the two code bases in sync. `tbp.platform` would develop and diverge according to its needs.

-The other concern if we decided to keep the two code bases in sync.
+The other concern arises if we decided to keep the two code bases in sync.
 This creates two additional streams of work.
 New capabilities would be ported over from `tbp.monty` to `tbp.platform`, and stable cleaned systems and frameworks would be ported from `tbp.platform` to `tbp.monty`.
 Depending on the cadence of research changes to `tbp.monty`, this might introduce entirely new and interesting complexity of merge conflicts.

 Having a single code base would eliminate the above concerns.